shikokuchuo/mirai/README.md

 #### Example 1: Compute-intensive Operations

-Multiple long computes (model fits etc.) would take more time than if performed concurrently on available computing cores.
+Multiple long computes (model fits etc.) can be performed in parallel on available computing cores.

-Use `mirai()` to evaluate an expression in a separate R process asynchronously.
+Use `mirai()` to evaluate an expression asynchronously in a separate R process.

 -   All named objects are passed through to a clean environment